 How Family Counseling Can Resolve Conflicts

-Family counseling, also known as systemic family therapy, is an evidence-based intervention for households navigating relational discord, communication breakdowns, and DSM-5-aligned behavioral health challenges.
-Unlike individual therapy models, family counseling services employ structural family therapy techniques to address intergenerational patterns and improve family conflict resolution.
+Family counseling, also known as systemic family therapy, is an evidence-based approach for households navigating relationship discord, communication breakdowns, and behavioral health challenges aligned with DSM-5 diagnoses.
+Unlike individual psychotherapy, family counseling uses structural and other systemic models to identify intergenerational patterns, shift unhelpful interaction cycles, and build durable conflict-resolution skills.

 How Does Family Counseling Differ From Individual Psychotherapy?